swift-psychrometrics/swift-psychrometrics/README.md

 - Total Delivered Heat Quantity

+- Partial Pressure

+- Saturation Pressure

+- Vapor Pressure

+- Humidity Ratio

+- Pressure as function of Altitude

+- Temperature as a function of Altitude

 ### CLI Utility

 This package ships with a command line utility that allows you to explore the different calculations.